Nodewood/cli/README.md

 - Adds better error messaging for when the Nodewood server is down.
 - Adds useful information after performing an upgrade.
+- Displays command help when expected command suffix is absent.

 ## Releases